Can My Employer Give Out My Personal Information Without My Consent?

 6. No Win No Fee Data Breach Claims

 Two key pieces of legislation protect the personal data of UK residents.
 These are the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).
-Under this legislation:
+Employees may share all kinds of personal data with their employer, such as their address, phone number and personal email address.

-The UK GDPR defines a personal data breach as a security incident.
+The UK GDPR sets out an organisation’s responsibility towards personal data and data protection laws apply to your employer.
 A data breach occurs when personal data is unlawfully or accidentally:

 • Destroyed